MicrosoftDocs/memdocs/memdocs/intune/configuration/administrative-templates-import-custom.md

 ---
 # required metadata

-title: Import custom and third party ADMX templates in Microsoft Intune
+title: Import custom and third party partner ADMX templates in Microsoft Intune
-description: You can upload or import custom and third party partner ADMX and ADML files in Microsoft Intune and Endpoint Manager.
+description: You can add, upload, or import custom and third party partner ADMX and ADML files in Microsoft Intune and Endpoint Manager.
+When they're imported, create a device configuration profile and assign the profile to your Windows 10/11 devices.
 keywords:
 author: MandiOhlinger
 ms.author: mandia